tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 python w-mass-13TeV/plotFakesTemplate.py plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_minus_systTH3/plots_fakerate_systTH3.root plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_minus_systTH3/postprocessing/ -b "29,26,55"
 ```
 Note that the pt binning passed with __-b__ must be consistent with the one used before (which had a range 4 times larger because including the 4 iso/mT regions).

+The command above will also propagate a default 1.2% uncertainty for luminosity on the prompt component, which is also propagated to the fake templates through the subtractions of prompt events from data.

+At this point one can continue by running **makeHistogramsWMass.py** as explained in section __Unpack the histograms into TH2 (eta-pt) for combinetf_

 #### Make plots in iso/mT regions for checks